gxiaolab/RNA_editing/RBP_regulation/README_DE_pipeline.txt

 1) Obtain data matrices

-    The script: submit.training_and_testing_matrix.sh runs the python scripts:
+    The script: submit.training_and_testing_matrix.sh runs the commands:

-    - pipeline.make_matrix_1.py: Writes matrices for training the regression model.
-Uses only control samples.
-    - pipeline.make_matrix_2.py: Write data matrices testing the regression model respectively.
+    python pipeline.make_matrix_1.py $input_files $min_Coverage $train_matrix
+    (to obtain training matrices from control samples) and

+    python pipeline.make_matrix_2.py $input_files $min_Coverage $test_matrix
+    (to obtain testing matrices from all samples.
 The testing matrices are still incomplete at this point.
-They need to include the batch average editing level of the sites.
+They need to include the batch average editing level of the sites)
-        Uses all samples.
-    In the 'submit.training_and_testing_matrix.sh' runs the followfing command:

-    python pipeline.make_matrix_1.py $input_file $min_Coverage $train_matrix
-    (to obtain training data from control samples) and

-    python pipeline.make_matrix_2.py $input_file $min_Coverage $test_matrix
-    (to obtain testing data from all samples)

-    Example input files are provided in the 'data' folder with the name 'editing_sites.*.txt'
+    The $input_files is a list of coma-separated input files corresponding to all the replicates from one sample.
+Example input files are provided in the 'data' folder with the name 'editing_sites.*.txt'.

 2) Obtain batch means